Julieta Benavides, LMT, CMLDT

 Prior to graduating from A New Beginning School of Massage, I managed restaurants for twenty years.
 After having been in the hospitality industry for much of my life, I have a deep understanding of the importance of compassionately listening to a client, making her feel safe and comfortable and anticipating her needs.
 Taking care of others is something I have always done naturally and I genuinely love doing it.
 Prior to receiving schooling for massage therapy, I taught myself basic techniques using DVDs and would practice on others just for fun and to relax myself.
 After doing this for ten years, I loved it so much that I had to do it full time.
 I have also been a bootcamp instructor and a running coach.
 My background in athletics and running gives me an understanding of the basics of human movement and how pathologies can develop, but also the empathy to understand being injured and unable to find solace in the exercise one loves.

 I believe that regular massage should be a part of every woman’s maintenance regimen.
 Our current medical system often addresses illness when it is already a problem in the body and daily life is affected.
 However, massage can be a powerful preventive tool, especially given that stress is a precursor to and a causative factor in many chronic illnesses.
-Regular massage calms the nervous system, detoxifies the body, lowers blood pressure and decreases anxiety, allowing the integrated body systems to better function as a whole.
+Regular massage calms the nervous system, promotes body awareness, lowers blood pressure and decreases anxiety, allowing the integrated body systems to better function as a whole.
 Massage is also beneficial for calming autoimmune disorders, addressing repetitive use injuries and postural distortions as well as alleviating pain due to soft tissue injury.

 A New Beginning School of Massage – Massage Therapy, 500 hours